IIP-Design/lab-tools/scripts/post-contacts/upload-contacts/README.md

 ## Running the Script

 This script is written using the Go programming language.
 A user with [Go installed and configured](https://go.dev/doc/install) on their system can compile the script by running the `go build` command from within this directory.
-This will compile the script into a binary file called `postcontacts`.
-The binary can then be executed by running `./postcontacts` from within this directory.
+This will compile the script into a binary file called `uploadcontacts`.
+The binary can then be executed by running `./uploadcontacts` from within this directory.

 Note, you must have valid AWS credentials granting you permission to interact with DynamoDB in order to successfully execute this script.